-4 Common Knitting Mistakes and How to Fix Them Quickly
+Four Common Knitting Mistakes and How to Quickly Fix Them

-You're a new knitter!
-Congratulations and welcome to a lifelong joy!
-Now, tell me the truth: Do you live in fear of being away from the person who taught you?
+Are you a new knitter?
+If so, congratulations and welcome to a hobby that's guaranteed to bring you lifelong joy!
+Now, tell the truth: Do you live in fear of being away from the person who taught you?
 Are you terrified that you will do something "wrong" and be stuck?
 Do you avoid looking at your knitting in case you find a mistake?

-First, know that these are all perfectly natural feelings in a new knitter.
-Here, I'll tell you the four most common pitfalls that new knitters experience, how to catch them early, and most important, how to fix them yourself.
+First, know that these are all perfectly natural feelings for a new knitter.
+Here, we'll tell you the four most common pitfalls that new knitters experience, how to catch them early, and, most importantly, how to fix them yourself.

 Don't panic.
 This happens all the time.
-A stitch will fall off in your bag or when you set your knitting down.
-Or a stitch can easily pop off the end of your needle when you aren't paying attention.
-Sometimes it will work its way deep down into the fabric, but good news: It's fixable!
+A stitch will fall off in your bag, when you set your knitting down, or pop off the end of your needle when you aren't paying close attention.
+Sometimes it will work its way deep down into the fabric, but there's still good news: It's fixable!

-You can do this!
-It's actually easier than you might think.
+It's actually easier to fix than you might think to correct the issue.
 When you look at your work, the dropped stitch will be hanging out morosely at the bottom of what looks like a series of ladder rungs.
 These ladder rungs are the working yarn from each row that came out of that dropped stitch.
-We're going to pull that lost stitch back up the ladder rungs, re-creating a stitch at each rung, or each row.
+We're going to pull that lost stitch back up the ladder rungs, recreating a stitch at each rung, or each row.

 Start by using your left-hand needle to pick up the last stitch you see.
 The right-hand side ("leg") of the stitch should be in front of the needle.
 The ladder rungs of working yarn from the rows the stitch fell out of will be hanging out above it.